yashrank345/SQL_projects/README.md

-**Retail Sales Data Analysis
+**Retail Sales Data Analysis**

-**Overview
+**Overview**

 This project focuses on analyzing retail sales data using SQL.
-The analysis includes data cleaning, exploration, and business insights extraction through SQL queries and views.# SQL_project-
+The analysis includes data cleaning, exploration, and business insights extraction through SQL queries and views.